 - Prioritize existing ideas by allowing product manager colleagues to vote for feature ideas along strategic dimensions, indicating their opinion on the feature’s alignment with drivers like adoption or engagement

 The big lesson here?
-You can’t rely on users to explain their needs to you.
+You can’t rely on customers to explain their needs to you.
 You need to sleuth it out yourself.
 And as we saw, this can have real implications on what you decide to build.

 This was a hard realization for me as a first-time product manager in a past role.
 I sheepishly admit that the hypothetical above isn’t fictional.
 I’ve lived it.
 And while it’s better to realize conflated needs after prioritization than realize it after the feature’s ship date, it’s painful to make your team wait while you go do homework you should have completed in the first place.
 Fortunately, there are ways to preempt this situation entirely.

-Always ask why, then ask why again, and sometimes ask it a third time, and on occasion once or twice more after that.
+To identify customer needs, always ask why, then ask why again, and sometimes ask it a third time, and on occasion once or twice more after that.
 The trick with the “five whys” is asking why in the right way.

 Each follow-up question you ask should serve to dig one level deeper toward uncovering the core user need at play.

-Uncovering needs is a multi-step process.
+Uncovering customer needs is a multi-step process.
 It can be mentally taxing and time-intensive as well.
 But I never question whether it’s worth it because I know all the information I surface will actually be put to use when its pushed to productboard.
-Once there, it will be invaluable for helping the team research user needs and capture feature ideas, prioritize what to build, and design optimal solutions.
+Once there, it will be invaluable for helping the team research customer needs and capture feature ideas, prioritize what to build, and design optimal solutions.
 For example, when designers and developers begin working on a feature down the road, they’ll be able to reference every piece of research and feedback that relates to the feature at hand.
 In other words, each Intercom conversation I have now will become a primary source for research carried out by my team down the road.
 Each clarifying question I ask now could inspire the eureka that influences our roadmap or impacts what we go on to build.

 As much as Intercom fostered my five whys technique, it’s also helped me develop a core product management mindset — relentless curiosity.
-Nothing helps product managers uncover new user needs quite like a genuine fascination with the problems they’re solving for.
+Nothing helps product managers uncover new customer needs quite like a genuine fascination with the problems they’re solving for.
 And that’s something that gets built up one question at a time, over months or years of becoming an expert in a given space.
 With Intercom, I can mull over conversations as they’re taking place because there’s none of the pressure that exists in the typical meeting or group conference call.
 In those environments, customers are often in little mood to pause and reflect or be put on the spot while rattling off their requests.
-But Intercom offers buffer time for coming up with the next probing question, while allowing users to assemble more thoughtful answers.
+But Intercom offers buffer time for coming up with the next probing question, while allowing customers to assemble more thoughtful answers.

 With time, I’ve carried these skills over to the real world as well.
 I’ve improved at formulating questions on the fly during in-person meetings, and I’ve followed the lead of more seasoned PMs, putting users at ease by posing questions inspired by curiosity (not an impulse to push back on feature requests).
-By giving your user time to compose their thoughts, no matter the occasional awkward silence, you can set the stage for more interesting revelations, as you collaboratively uncover needs that until now, neither of you knew existed.
+By giving your customer time to compose their thoughts, no matter the occasional awkward silence, you can set the stage for more interesting revelations, as you collaboratively uncover needs that until now, neither of you knew existed.